In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

 Giving a time scale adds an appropriate sense of urgency and ensures that the objectives meet agreed time scales.

-Time-oriented, Time framed, Time-based, Timely, Timetabled, Time limited, Trackable, Tangible
+Time-oriented, Time framed, Time-based, Timely, Timetabled, Time-limited, Trackable, Tangible

-When (date) will you re-assess your goals?
+When (date) will you reassess your goals?

 How do you measure your progress?